dekema9924/Next-Auth/README.md

 # Next.js Authentication System with Better Auth

 A modern, full-featured authentication system built with Next.js 15, Better Auth, Prisma, and TypeScript.
-This project provides a complete authentication solution with email verification, password management, and user profile features wth better auth integration.
+This project provides a complete authentication solution with email verification, password management, and user profile features.

 ## Features